Devil6420/c_pp/README.md

 # c_pp
-cout<<"This the repository reepresenting the  basic programe preformed in c++"
+"This the repository reepresenting the  basic programe preformed in c++"